bkkuan/tp/docs/UserGuide.md

 Format: `updatetask MEMBER_INDEX TASK_INDEX [TASK_DESCRIPTION][, DUE_DATE][, STATUS]`

 **Note:**
-- There must be at least one field that is non-empty.
+- There must be at least one field that is not empty.
 - Task parameters must be separated by commas (`,`).
 - Task order matters, from top to bottom:
     - **Description** _(if any)_